-Volunteer recruitment efforts were led by staff from Friends of the Mississippi River in partnership with Rice Creek Watershed District Staff.
-Recruitment of volunteers was conducted through news releases, list-serves, flyers, city and county publications, presentations, tabling at events and through communication with interested volunteers in existing local programs.
+Volunteer recruitment efforts in 2015 were led by staff from Friends of the Mississippi River in partnership with Rice Creek Watershed District Staff.
+Recruitment of volunteers was conducted through previous years volunteers friends and family.
+No attempts were made to recruit new volunteers in to the program in 2015.

-A total of 30 SHEP volunteers were recruited for this program.
+A total of 29 SHEP volunteers were recruited for this program.
 Volunteers were divided into three teams.
 Each team was lead by a Team Leader.
 Team Leaders are an integral part of SHEP and were selected by project staff.
 Team Leaders received a small stipend and were responsible for managing monitoring activities and communication within their team.